-Two Sphinxes existed on the Pyramids Plateau, according to a new
+Two sphinxes existed on the Pyramids Plateau, according

-El Shammaa said the famed half-lion, half man statute was
+El Shammaa said the famed half-lion, half-man statute was

-an Egyptian deity erected next to another Sphinx, which has since
+an Egyptian deity that had been erected next to another sphinx, which has

-El Shammaa said the idea of two Sphinxes is more in line with
+El Shammaa said the idea of two sphinxes is more in line

-Wanis Pyramid, contain descriptions of the ancient
+especially from the Wanis Pyramid, contain descriptions of the ancient

 Egyptian conception of how the universe was created.
-Basically, this concept
+Basically, this

-Karnak pylon and its counterpart of human-headed Sphinxes at the
+first Karnak pylon and its counterpart of human-headed sphinxes at the

 Temple of Luxor emphasise this duality, alongside other indications

-in reference to the second Sphinx, which was eliminated after
+that this may reference the second sphinx, which was eliminated after